jwodder/lineinfile/SPEC.md

 - Give the CLI an option for using the `regex` library?
 (Installed as an extra)
     - `--use-regex`?

-- Should the CLI commands output "File changed" and "No change to file" (or similar) to stderr unless a `--quiet` option is given?

 - Give `add` a `--fixed-string` option for modifying `-aAbB`?
 - Give the commands `-x`/`--line-regexp` options for causing regexes/fixed